open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/libraries.md

 natively instrumented libraries and Instrumentation Libraries for your dependencies.

-If you want to instrument a library, you can learn on this page, what you need to do to natively instrument your own library or how you can create an Instrumentation Library for a 3rd party library if none is available.
+If you want to instrument a library, you can learn on this page what you need to do to natively instrument your own library or how you can create an Instrumentation Library for a 3rd party library if none is available.